The basis for an optimal living climate

 - Lower energy consumption thanks to central controls based on constant monitoring of indoor air quality

-- Ideal for kitchen, bathroom or toilet renovations or home extensions
+- Ideal for kitchen, bathroom or bathroom renovations or home extensions

 - No ventilation ducts to fit